YYsuni/blockies-react-svg/README.md

 Canvas render doesn't support arbitrary size or other customized styles.

-SVG is the better experience.
+SVG is the better experience, because of the infinite resolution.

 SVG base64 file size is smaller than canvas.